Blendify/blender-manual/trunk/blender_docs/manual/preferences/editing.rst

 =============

 Eraser Radius
-   The size of the eraser used with the grease pencil.
+   The size of the eraser used with the Grease pencil.

 Manhattan Distance
    The minimum number of pixels the mouse should have moved either